-Profit/(loss) for the financial period from the Group's heritage watch and jewellery segment or U.S. watch and jewellery segment, respectively, before finance costs and finance income (which includes net interest expense), taxation and depreciation and amortisation attributable to the heritage watch and jewellery segment or watch and jewellery segment, respectively.
+Profit/(loss) for the financial from the period Group's heritage watch and jewellery segment or U.S. watch and iewellery seament. respectively. before finance costs and finance income (which includes net interest taxation expense). and depreciation and amortisation attributable to the heritage watch and jewellery segment or watch and jewellery segment, respectively.

-U.K. EBITDA adjusted for other finance costs and other finance income and U.S. EBITDA adjusted for other finance costs and other finance income are referred to as "EBITDA" in the segment report in Part B of Part IX (Historical Financial Information).
-Section 5.2 of Part VII (Selected Historical Financial Information) contains a reconciliation of (loss)/profit for the financial period (an IFRS measure) attributable to heritage watch and jewellery segment or U.S. watch and jewellery segment to U.K. EBITDA adjusted for other finance costs and other finance income and U.S. EBITDA adjusted for other finance costs and other finance income, respectively.
+U.K. EBITDA adjusted for other finance costs and other finance income and U.S. EBITDA adjusted for other finance costs and other finance income are referred to as "EBITDA" in the segment report in Part B of Part XIV (Historical Financial Information).
+Section 5.2 of Part XII (Selected Historical Financial Information) contains a reconciliation of (loss)/profit for the financial period (an IFRS measure) attributable to watch the heritage and iewellerv segment or U.S. watch and jewellery segment to U.K. EBITDA adjusted for other finance costs and other finance income and U.S. EBITDA adjusted for other finance costs and other finance income, respectively.